 with physical pages and their contents when the process was created.

-In project 3, you will implement a more sophisticated memory
+In project 3, you will be implementing a more sophisticated memory

 management system where physical pages are allocated on demand and

 pages that cannot fit in physical memory will be stored on

 You will implement and debug virtual memory in two steps.
 First,

 you will implement demand paging using page faults to dynamically